Zakia Khudadadi: Biography

-Khudadadi is originally from Herat Province.
+Born in Herat Province, Khudadadi belongs to the Hazara ethnic group.
 She has only one functional arm.

+Her life story is featured in the France Télévisions documentary A corps perdus directed by Thierry Demaizière and Alban Teurlai.

 Career

 Khudadadi was motivated to take up the sport of taekwondo since Afghanistan's only Olympic medals came in taekwondo in 2008 and 2012.
 She was inspired by Rohullah Nikpai, who is highly regarded as Afghanistan's first (and currently only) Olympic medalist.
 After the downfall of the Taliban in 2001 she, like many other women in Afghanistan, was encouraged to compete in sporting events just like men did.
 However, she had most of her training sessions at home and in her backyard as her opportunities to represent the local clubs were hampered due to the presence of Taliban in her home province of Herat.

 She won the 2016 African International Parataekwondo Championship held in Egypt.
 She received wild card entry to participate in the delayed Tokyo 2020 Summer Paralympics, where she was chosen as one of the two competitors from Afghanistan alongside track athlete Hossain Rasouli.
 Khudadadi qualified to compete in the women's K44 Under-49 kg event.

 She left her parents and travelled to Kabul in order to train in preparation for the Summer Paralympics.
 However, Afghanistan's participation in the games was imperiled following the Fall of Kabul to the Taliban.
 Afghan athletes were also unable to leave Kabul due to the closure of the airports.
 Khudadadi went into hiding from the Taliban and publicly requested immediate help in order to safely leave Afghanistan and take part at the Tokyo Paralympics.
 She was confirmed to be on the evacuation list of Spain.

 On 28 August 2021, Khudadadi, alongside her male compatriot Hossain Rasouli, arrived in Tokyo after being airlifted from Kabul to Paris by the Royal Australian Air Force as part of international evacuation efforts, ending the uncertainties which prevailed regarding Afghanistan's participation at the Tokyo Paralympics.
 The President of the International Paralympic Committee, Andrew Parsons, announced that both of the Afghan athletes would not be available for interviews and that permission had been granted to them to skip the usual press conferences.

 On 2 September 2021, she competed in the round of 16 event at the 2020 Tokyo Paralympics and lost the round to Ziyodakhon Isakova of Uzbekistan.
 Khudadadi subsequently qualified to the repechage round but lost to Ukraine's Viktoriia Marchuk.

+On August 29, 2024, Khudadadi made history at the Paris Paralympics, becoming the first-ever Refugee Paralympic Team medallist.
+“I went through so much to get here,” she had said about her victory.
+“This medal is for all the women of Afghanistan and all the refugees of the world.
+I hope that one day there will be peace in my country".

+Awards

+In December 2024, Zakia Khudadadi was included on the BBC's 100 Women list.